0Hughman0/MinerClub/README.md

 After this, an email is sent to them with a unique link that allows them and a defined quota of users to add their names to the whitelist.

-The list of registered Minecraft usernames Miner Club generates a whitelist automatically and then syncs this whitelist with a remove server over FTP.
+The list of registered Minecraft usernames Miner Club generates a whitelist automatically and then syncs this whitelist with a remove server over SFTP, FTPS or FTP.

 ## Getting started